By: Susan Dugdale | Last modified: 04-26-2021

 Find more about Eve Merriam here.

-Read the poem quietly aloud to yourself following the guidelines given by the punctuation, listening for its musicality or beat.
+Read your chosen poem quietly aloud to yourself following the guidelines given by the punctuation, listening for its musicality or beat.

 If you need them, there are tips for interpreting punctuation here.